senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 ### Install Postgresql Helm chart

 :thinking: This step installs a PostgreSQL database container.
 It is not a production-ready database and is only used for demonstration purposes.
+It also is a **limiting** factor in the speed at which Senzing can operate.
-In a production environment, a separate PostgreSQL database would be provisioned and maintained.
+In a production environment,
+a separate PostgreSQL database would be provisioned and maintained.
 The `helm-values/*.yaml` files would then be updated to have the `SENZING_DATABASE_URL` point to the production database.